World Prematurity Day: History

 The first international awareness day for preterm birth on 17 November was created by European parent organizations in 2008.
 It has been celebrated as World Prematurity Day since 2011.
 It has since evolved into a worldwide annual observance.

 Parent groups, families, health professionals, politicians, hospitals, organisations and other stakeholders involved in preterm birth observe this day with media campaigns, local events and other activities conducted on local, regional, national or international level to raise awareness among the public.
 In 2013, WPD was celebrated in over 60 countries.

 Purple is the official color for World Prematurity Day.
-Observers of World Prematurity Day may wear your purple ribbon pin or use a purple lightbulb.
+Observers of World Prematurity Day may wear a purple ribbon pin or use a purple lightbulb.

 People observing World Prematurity Day on Facebook, Twitter and Instagram use the hashtags: #PrematurityAwarenessMonth and #WorldPrematurityDay on their posts.